TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/insight1-password-reset-not-enabled.md

 # Self-service password reset not enabled

-We have determined that self-service password reset is not enabled for your tenant.
+We have determined that self-service password reset is not enabled for your tenant <!--$TenantId-->[TenantId]<!--/$TenantId-->.
 This means that users who do not have an administrator role cannot reset their passwords on their own.
 To enable self-service password reset, do the following:

 1. From your Azure AD tenant, on the *Azure portal* under *Azure Active Directory*, select *Password reset*.
 2. From the *Properties* page, under the option *Self Service Password Reset Enabled*, choose *Selected* or *All*.